joerajeev/SpringDemo/README.md

  Setup
  ------
-The sql required to create the DB is in resources/create_db.sql.
+* The sql required to create the DB is in resources/create_db.sql.
 It was created with MySQL workbench and may need tweaking to work with other DB's.
-Also the datasource info will need to be created in your appication server with the name 'jdbc/carsalesdb'.
+* The app excepts a Datasource in your appication/web server with the name 'jdbc/carsalesdb'.
 For example:
 ```
        <Resource name="jdbc/carsalesdb" auth="Container" type="javax.sql.DataSource"